 Link to RB Programme: There is No RB Programme Link.

-Project Description/Abstract: Research Reactors (RRs) are used for radioisotopes production that can be used in medicine and industries.
-Also they are used for analysis to support industry and environmental studies.
-They also help address important national issues in sectors such as geology, mining, metallurgy, agriculture, human health, forensics and other applications.
-There are four different RRs in Iran which are in operation now: 1) Tehran Research Reactor (TRR)- 5 MW pool type; 2) Isfahan Miniature Neutron Source Reactor (IMNSR)- 30 kW- Tank in pool; 3) Heavy water Zero Power Reactor (HWZPR); 4) Subcritical assembly (LWSCR).
-In addition to these four operating reactors, there is a heavy water research reactor in ARAK (20 MW) under construction.
-These RRs play an important role in the peaceful applications of nuclear energy in Iran.
-They have contributed to a variety of field such as education and training of nuclear scientist and engineering.
-There are about 140 nuclear medicine centres that their radiopharmaceuticals are provided by RRs.
-The use of RRs in education and training is very important to support human capacity building for sustainability of current and future national nuclear science and technology system and its peaceful applications in research and development.
-The project addresses the enhancement of safety of TRR, IMNSR and HWZPR, and the operation and utilization of TRR and IMNSR.
+Project Description/Abstract: The project addresses the enhancement of safety and operation of three research reactors in Iran, namely Tehran Reseach Reactor (TRR), a 5 MW pool type, Isfahan Miniature Neutron Source Reactor (IMNSR)- 30 kW- Tank in pool and Heavy water Zero Power Reactor (HWZPR).
+It will also address the enhancement of the utilization of TRR and IMNSR.

+The improvement of human resource (HR) skills and knowledge and the improvement of hardware and software infrastructure that contribute towards improvement of safety and operation and utilization of the research reactors will be the focus of the activities.
+The project will also set up the managerial output as common output for all facilities, which is the design of a strategic business plan for future utilization including partnerships with potential governmental/research/education institutions in the country.

-Problem to be addressed: Development of nuclear technology related to research reactors in the country, providing required research, education and training facilities in the field of nuclear science and technology.
+Problem to be addressed: Development of nuclear technology is related to the utilization of research reactors in the country, providing required research, education and training facilities in the field of nuclear science and technology.
 Currently, RRs in Iran are underutilized for various reasons such as shortage of well-trained human resources, equipment and financial support.
-There is also a need to improve some safety and operation aspects such as ageing management, maintenance programs, radiation protection program, safety analysis report, emergency program, etc. TRR has many of in-core and out-core irradiation channels which can be upgraded for different applications such as radioisotopes production, neutron diffractometry, Si-doping, gemstone colouring, NAA, boron neutron capture therapy, neutron radiography, etc. In IMNSR there is experience of the use of neutron activation analysis method which can be used for environment and air population studies.
-The objective of this project is the enhancement of safety, operation and utilization of Iranian RRs for use in education, training, research and development by students, researchers and industrial or research institute/company.
+There is also a need to improve some safety and operation aspects such as ageing management, maintenance programs, radiation protection program, safety analysis report, emergency program, etc. TRR has many of in-core and out-core irradiation channels which can potentially be upgraded for different applications such as radioisotopes production, neutron diffractometry, Si-doping, gemstone colouring, NAA, boron neutron capture therapy, neutron radiography, etc. In IMNSR there is the experience of the use of neutron activation analysis method which can be used for environment and air population studies.

 Stakeholder: - Nuclear Science and Technology Research Institute is the owner and operator of the TRR, IMNSR and HWZPR research reactors, and is the main stakeholder of the project; - The nuclear medicine centres within the country which are the end users of the produced radiopharmaceuticals by TRR; - Ministry of Industry, Mine and Trade and Ministry of Health and Medical Education will be benefited by the isotopes produced and services provided by RRs; - Atomic Energy Organization of Iran; - This project will be supported by The Iran Nuclear Regulatory Authority which is the regulatory body of Iran; - All universities and other research centres within the country will be regarded as stakeholders.